 Only ~5% of Nova Scotia’s coastline is public and protected.
 Owls Head Provincial Park has over 5 miles of coastline.

-There are nearly 200 other properties awaiting legal protection – like Owls Head Provincial Park was before it was secretly delisted.
+There are over 100 other properties awaiting legal protection – like Owls Head Provincial Park was before it was secretly delisted.